mdhwang/UFC-Fight-Victor-Predictor/README.md

 ![snapshot](/images/dataset_snapshot.png)

 Each row inside this dataset represents a completed fight between two competitors.
-Their individual stats leading up to the fight are given as well as the winner of the fight.
+Their individual stats leading up to the fight are provided as well as the winner of the fight.

 There are basic stats such as:
 - Age